f0wl/configwalker/README.md

 Configwalker is a configuration extractor for Netwalker Ransomware.
 It is capable of decrypting the RC4 encrypted Resource File and extracting the Ransomnote template.
-By default it will dump the results to disk, but you can also choose to print the config to stdout only by appending `-print` to the command.
+By default it will dump the results to disk, but you can also choose to print the config to stdout only by using the `-print` flag.

 ## Usage